New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 As financial crime continues to rise, it's becoming increasingly important to protect your business with the most effective anti-money laundering (AML) solutions on the market.
 Fortunately, there is now a cutting-edge AML platform that offers powerful capabilities and can help you stay compliant with regulations while optimising your process flow.

-Our award winning compliance platform allows our customers to accurately and efficiently identify both UK and global individuals and businesses.
+Our award-winning AML and compliance solution allows our customers to accurately and efficiently identify both UK and global individuals and businesses.
 It is the only KYC software with full sanction, PEP checking, and continuous monitoring services, meaning that clients can rely on this single tool for all their Anti-Money Laundering requirements.

 Used by financial authorities and governments all over the world, sanctions lists are databases which detail all the financial sanctions that are currently active in a specific state, country or continent.
 Some of the most well-known examples in the industry are the United Nations list, the UK Consolidated list and the EU Consolidated list.